Entangled Forest, 2022

 Worldbuilding & Conceptual Development

 Entangled Forest is a fictional future that envisions algorithmic phenomena and media spaces acted out by programmed characters in a distant-future dystopia.
-The worldbuilding of this project takes inspiration from the internet's ability to generate its own culture, history, and emergent phenomena.
-This project hopes to develop a rhizomatic approach to telling stories through worldbuilding, artificial ecosystem, and cinematic frameworks available in game engines.
-A narrative could be generated by placing NPCs into a complex world to examine their reaction to external threats, formation of social structures, alliances, and genetic transformation as they attempt to survive in this world.
-This project uses concepts like the meme or hyperstitions to enrich the narrative.
-Hyperstition is an expression that combines hyper and superstition a term coined to describe a concept of fiction that can transmute itself into reality (Carstens, 2010).
+The worldbuilding of this project takes inspiration from the internet’s ability to generate its own culture, history, and emergent phenomena.
+This project aims to develop a rhizomatic approach to storytelling through worldbuilding, artificial ecosystems, and cinematic frameworks available in game engines.
+A narrative can be generated by placing NPCs into a complex world in order to examine their reactions to external threats, the formation of social structures and alliances, and genetic transformation as they attempt to survive.
+The project uses concepts such as memes and hyperstition to enrich the narrative.
+Hyperstition is an expression that combines hyper and superstition, a term coined to describe a form of fiction that can transmute itself into reality (Carstens, 2010).

-In this world, certain areas are inexplicably damaged and a variety of fungi have begun to fruit in the surroundings replacing the trees and affecting the fauna.
-The exact reason for human extinction in this world is unknown.
-This area of this location is roughly 1.40 square kilometres, it has one large creek that runs south to north and several shallow marsh-like bodies of water.
-Two tribes of raccoons have emerged one large group of stationary raccoons that inhabit a central location called settlers and smaller groups of nomadic tribes that travel near waterways.
-The location draws topographic inspiration from a real Toronto suburb, though no trace of human existence remains except for ruins of infrastructure, streets, street lights etc.
+In this world, certain areas are inexplicably damaged, and a variety of fungi have begun to fruit throughout the environment, replacing trees and affecting local fauna.
+The exact reason for human extinction is unknown.
+The area depicted is roughly 1.40 square kilometres and contains one large creek running south to north, as well as several shallow, marsh-like bodies of water.
+Two tribes of raccoons have emerged: one large, stationary group that inhabits a central location known as the Settlers, and several smaller nomadic tribes that travel primarily along waterways.
+The environment draws topographic inspiration from a real Toronto suburb, though no trace of human existence remains aside from decaying infrastructure such as roads, streetlights, and ruins.

 Mycorrhizal fungi living inside a root.
 Image reproduced from Sheldrake, et al. (2017)